• Skip to primary navigation

 Combine the sauce ingredients until sugar has dissolved.

-1. Make the sauce: In a small bowl, combine the sauce ingredients as listed above until sugar has dissolved.
-Set aside.
+1. Make the sauce: In a small bowl, combine the sauce ingredients as listed above until sugar has dissolved and set aside.

 Fry the garlic, red chilis and shallots in oil for 30 seconds.

-1. Fry aromatics: Heat vegetable oil in a large pan on medium-high heat.
-Once hot, stir fry shallot, garlic, and chilis until they have softened, about 30 seconds.
+1. Fry the aromatics: Heat vegetable oil in a large pan over medium-high heat.
+Once hot, stir-fry the shallot, garlic, and chilis for about 30 seconds, until fragrant and slightly softened.

 Cook the ground meat and break it up.

-1. Cook ground meat: Add ground meat and break it up into smaller pieces (not chunks).
+1. Cook the meat: Add ground meat and break it up into smaller pieces (not chunks).
 Cook until liquids in the pan have evaporated and the meat is slightly browned.

 Add sauce and stir fry and then add stock and stir-fry again.

-1. Add sauce then stock: Add sauce and stir fry for 30 seconds.
-Then pour in stock and stir fry for another 30 seconds.
+1. Add sauce and stock: Add the sauce and stir-fry for 30 seconds.
+Then pour in the stock and continue stir-frying for an additional 30 seconds.

 Add basil leaves and stir-fry for 15 seconds.

-1. Cook basil: Add basil and stir fry until softened, about 15 seconds.
+1. Cook the basil: Add basil and stir fry until slightly softened, about 15 seconds.
 Transfer the dish to a large serving plate.

 Serve with cooked white rice and a crispy egg.